hanfried/hanfried-bookmarks/README.md

             seccomp profiles smaller and less likely to be impacted by container runtime changes.
         2. Set your seccomp profiles at container level
         3. Create application-specific seccomp profiles.
-If you can't do that, go for application type seccomp profiles, for example create a superset profile that encompass all your golang web api applications.
+If you can&rsquo;t do that, go for application type seccomp profiles, for example create a superset profile that encompass all your golang web api applications.
 As a last resort use runtime/default